 What do you understand by life processes?

 The basic important activities performed by an organism to withstand life are called life processes.
-These help an organism to survive.
+These help an organism in maintenance and survival.

 What are the different life processes in human beings?

 The different life processes in human beings include-nutrition, respiration, digestion, excretion, reproduction, metabolism, and transportation.
 These processes are very important to carry out regular life activities.

 Which life processes can be observed in plants?